William L. Marbury Jr.: Hiss case

-The family of Alger Hiss sat one pew in front of the Marbury family at their Episcopalian church in Baltimore.
+The family of Alger Hiss sat one pew in front of the Marbury family at their Episcopal church in Baltimore.
 One of Marbury's sisters worked at the Johns Hopkins University library while Hiss studied there.
 His cousin Jesse Slingluff Jr. was a fraternity brother with Hiss in Alpha Delta Phi, as was his wife's brother, Hugh Judge Jewett Jr. (who was in Hiss' class).
 By 1929, they had become "close personal friends" as adults.
 Both attended each other's weddings; Hiss was godfather to one of Marbury's children.

 Marbury was involved in the Hiss case in its hearings, trials, and aftermath for the rest of his life, with a detailed legal essay coming out in 1981 and a memoir around his death in 1988.

 On August 3, 1948, senior Time editor Whittaker Chambers, under subpoena before the House Un-American Activities Committee (HUAC), mentioned Hiss as a member of the Ware Group, a spy ring that Chambers had run in Washington during the 1930s.

 On August 5, 1948, Marbury took Hiss to the offices of Covington & Burling, where Hiss's brother Donald worked, for a meeting with Hiss's classmate and Marbury's friend Joe Johnson, helped Hiss to prepare his statement, and then "accompanied" (i.e., not formally as "counsel") Hiss before HUAC.
 Thereafter, he left the U.S. for three weeks in Europe on government business.

 In the "three-ring circus" of HUAC hearings in Washington, libel lawsuit in Baltimore, and Grand Jury investigation in New York during 1948, Marbury led the Hiss defense team in the libel suit against William D. Macmillan Sr. of Semmes, Bowen & Semmes, who defended Chambers.